AutoTF-Rail/AutoTf-Documentation/README.md

 Please keep in mind that some repositories might not be public yet due to their active development.

+## API documentation

+Links to the api documentations can be found in [/swagger](https://github.com/AutoTF-Rail/AutoTf-Documentation/tree/main/swagger/)

 ## Drawn Documentation

 Documentation is made using Draw.IO and saved in [DrawIODOC](https://github.com/AutoTF-Rail/AutoTf-Documentation/tree/main/DrawIODOC/)